edgeimpulse/example-standalone-inferencing-pico/README.md

 ### Serial connection

-Use screen or minicom to set up a serial connection over USB.
+Use screen, minicom or Serial monitor in Arduino IDE to set up a serial connection over USB.
 The following UART settings are used: 115200 baud, 8N1.